Timeline of the Great Depression: 1929

 January – June: the Roaring Twenties continue unabated.
 The combined net profits of 536 manufacturing and trading companies showed a 36.6% increase over the same period in 1928, with steel production leading the way.
 Retail sales, construction starts, and railroad revenues set record after record.
-Stocks continue to make record gains.
+Publicly listed shares continue to make record gains.
 An enormous surplus of wheat from 1928 drives down wheat prices, straining agricultural markets and farmers' incomes.
 Unemployment hovers around a robust 4%.
 US nominal GDP is $105 billion (it would not reach this level again until 1941).

 March 25: a mini-stock market crash occurs after the Federal Reserve warns of excessive speculation.
 However, the mini-crash was averted two days later when National City Bank pumped $25 million in credit into the stock market.

 Summer: Consumer spending and industrial production begin to stagnate both in the United States and around the world.
 The Federal Reserve continues with its plan to raise interest rates from 4% in mid-1928 to 6% by mid-1929 in an attempt to combat speculative behavior.
 The increase in interest rates in the United States, the largest creditor nation in the world, reduces lending to other countries, and contributes to debtor nations such as Germany, Brazil, and Argentina entering economic downturns in 1928 and 1929.

 June 15: the Agricultural Marketing Act of 1929 is signed into law, providing some $100 million in emergency loans to struggling farmers.

 May–September: The stock market makes almost entirely uninterrupted gains, gaining 20% over this period.

 August: a minor recession begins, two months before the Stock Market Crash.
 Steel production and automobile & house sales notably decline, construction stagnates, and consumer debt was reaching dangerous levels on account of easy credit.
 Over $8.5 billion of margin loans for stocks were outstanding, worth more than all currency circulating in the United States at the time.

 September 3: The Dow Jones Industrial Average peaks at 381.17.
 The stock market would not regain this peak until November 23, 1954.

 September 20: The London Stock Exchange crashes after the collapse of Hatry Group on charges of fraud and forgery. £24 million in value is wiped out.
 The collapse shakes the confidence of American investors in the security of overseas investments.

 October 24: Wall Street Crash of 1929 begins.
 Stocks lose over 11% of their value upon the opening bell.

 October 25–27: Brief recovery on the market.

 October 29: 'Black Tuesday'.
 The New York Stock Exchange collapses, the Dow Jones closing down over 12%.